 The Ohio Bar – Stainless Steel

-Made in the USA, The Ohio Bar is a top-of-the-line, multipurpose weightlifting bar.
+Made in the USA, The Ohio Bar is a top-of-the-line, multipurpose barbell.
 It's constructed of the highest quality materials with a 200,000 PSI shaft and chrome sleeves for a consistent spin.
 The Ohio Bar has a firm, non-abrasive grip and is perfect for both Powerlifting and Olympic lifts.
 With its unique balance of whip and rigidity, this bar is ideal for any serious lifter.

 This is very similar to the Stainless Steel

 This gives it a solid grip, a nice blend of whip and stiffness, and the sleeves spin consistently.

 If you want the best multipurpose bar that Rogue has, this is the one that you want to get.